 2023 CBREDT PROGRAM GRADUATE STORIES

-What have you learned from the class that will help you accomplish your goals?
+How will what you have learned from the class help you accomplish your development goals?

 Would you recommend this program to others?